naturalis/bio-cipres/README.md

 Phylogenomic analysis on the CIPRES REST portal

 ## Prerequisites
-The workflow requires a [DEVELOPER account](https://www.phylo.org/restusers/register.action) (not a normal user account) for the CIPRES REST API (CRA), and a [registration](https://www.phylo.org/restusers/createApplication!input.action) for the app `corvid19_phylogeny`.
-Note the underscore in the name, which is different from the repo name (sorry).
-With the account and app key, you can then populate a YAML file `data/cipres_appinfo.yml` thusly, substituting the fields with pointy brackets with the appropriate values:
+Usage of CIPRES requires a [DEVELOPER account](https://www.phylo.org/restusers/register.action) (not a normal user account) for the CIPRES REST API (CRA), and a [registration](https://www.phylo.org/restusers/createApplication!input.action) for the app `corvid19_phylogeny`.With the account and app key, you can then populate a YAML file `data/cipres_appinfo.yml` thusly, substituting the fields with pointy brackets with the appropriate values:

 ```yaml
 ---